hackersanddesigners/hd-filesha/writing/filesha-as-protocol.md

 - provide ways to ask for “help“ or access the rules of the game at any time

-One side effect of using a mailing-list software was to be able to use the standard feature to ask for “help / info“ about the list: eg, how to unsubscribe, how to access previous messages, etc. We used that info text to provide the basic rules of the game instead as well as which files have been shared so far.
-Far from the help screen of a videogame, but pointing to the same direction.
+One side effect of using a mailing-list software was to be able to use the standard feature of asking for “help / info“ about the list: eg, how to unsubscribe, how to access previous messages, etc. We used that info text to provide the basic rules of the game instead, as well as which files have been shared so far.
+Though not like the help screen of a videogame, we were pointing to the same direction.

 ```
 #!/bin/bash